 Application for a summer research grant should be made using the online form.
 The online application form includes several components:

 - Project description.
 Upload a 3-5 page PDF file of the Project Description that includes the sections listed below.
 Make sure to start the name of your file with your LAST NAME capitalized.
 The project description must be in 12-point, Times New Roman font.
 The document must have one-inch margins all around and be written with 1.5 line-spacing.
-You can view a sample proposal using this link.
+View a sample proposal.

 - Personal statement.
 In approximately 300 words, explain how prior work (in your classes or outside of class) has prepared you to undertake your proposed research project.
 Also, describe your reasons for wanting to carry out research this summer with your faculty mentor and how summer research will contribute to your future academic or career path.